 Reviewing your pensions on a regular basis can be very wise.
 However, that information is not always close to hand – in fact sometimes it is easy to lose track of plans started with previous employers or with private pensions which have become inactive.
 This guide explains how you can track down earlier pension schemes and how we can help you assess what your current options are to maximise your investment for the future.

 The headline facts at a glance

 If you have lost track of your workplace or personal pension – don’t despair.
 The most straight- forward method is to search online through the government website help pages.
-However, the world of pensions can seem complex at the best of times and a financial adviser could help locate lost pensions and also, if you wish, assess current values and compare those values in terms with what is available currently on the market.
+However, the world of pensions can seem complex at the best of times and a financial adviser could help locate lost pensions and also, if you wish, assess current values and compare those values to what is available currently on the market.

 What is the easiest way to track my pension?